LunarFang416/url-animations/README.md

 To implement your own animation you can implement the BaseAnimation interface from scratch (More info in Contribution Section).
 Or implement a class adhering to the BaseAnimation interface (see ./src/animations/custom).

 However, if you do not want to create an animation interface/class from scratch, you can use the Custom Animation Class to specify a sequence of frames along with the frameRate (aka speed of animation), which is defaulted to 500.
-If you want to test this out, you can do to the [demo](https://lunarfang416.github.io/url-animations/) and configure your custom sequence using the custom option.
+If you want to test this out, you can go to the [demo](https://lunarfang416.github.io/url-animations/) and configure your custom sequence using the custom option.

 ```javascript
 import { URLAnimations, Animations, Custom } from 'url-animations';